SystemsApproach/sdn/arch.rst

 pipeline in the case of a programmable chip, whereas for the fixed-function chip, ``forward.p4`` merely *describes* the pipeline.
-But we still need ``forward.p4`` in both cases because the toolchain uses it to generate the API that sits between the control and data planes.
+But we still need ``forward.p4`` in both cases because the toolchain uses it, along with ``arch.p4``, to generate the API that sits between the control and data planes.

 3.3 Switch OS